 Make four cups of brown basmati rice, spread it out on a cookie sheet and cool it in the fridge for a few hours.
 Make the scrambled tofu In a large skillet.
 Remove from skillet and set aside.

-In the same skillet, heat a tablespoon of oil and add onion and carrot.
+Heat the same skillet, spray with a bit of oil, and add onion and carrot.
 Saute, stirring occasionally, until the vegetables are tender.
-Add a bit more oil and add the shredded seitan pork to the skillet and season with salt and pepper.
+Add the shredded seitan pork to the skillet and season with salt and pepper.
 Cook until the the seitan pork is seared and is starting to caramelize.
-Stir in the ginger, garlic, and peas, and cook until fragrant (about one minute).
-Add the rice then stir in the soy sauce, hoisin, green onions, and sesame oil.
-Toss to combine then fold in the scrambled tofu and serve.
+Stir in the ginger, garlic, Brussels sprouts, water chestnuts, and peas, and cook until fragrant (about one minute).
+Add the rice and heat/toss very well.
+Mix together and stir in the soy sauce, hoisin, and sesame oil.
+Add the green onions.
+Toss to combine, then fold in the scrambled tofu and serve.
 I added some roasted peanuts to the bowl for a bit of crunch.
 If I had some cilantro, I would’ve added that as well.

 I made this dish with white basmati rice last week and it was delicious, but it is SO much better with the brown version!
 And it is much more filling–neither of us could finish our bowls!